MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/6-create-rule-from-wizard.md

 You can create a custom analytics rule to search for suspicious activities and threats at Contoso.

-## Create an analytics rule by using the wizard
+## Create an analytics rule using the wizard

 Creating a custom rule from the scheduled query rule type provides you with the highest level of customization.
 You can define, your own KQL code, set a schedule to run the alerts, or provide an automated action by associating an Azure Sentinel Playbook.